 Read more about how and why FrikiFish came to be >

-Frikifish is a proponent of equality—we'd like to see more minorities and women in the arts.
+Frikifish supports equality on all levels—we'd like to see more minorities and women in the arts.

 We support local Artists & Makers